gad-lang/gad/docs/tutorial.md

 ### Error Values

-In uGO, an error can be represented using "error" typed values.
+In Gad, an error can be represented using "error" typed values.
 An error value is created using `error` builtin function, and, it has an underlying message.
 The underlying message of an error can be accessed using `.Message` selector.
 Error has also a name which is accessed using `.Name`.
 Errors created with